Dave Beckerman:

 Time: 15 seconds

-To begin, I did this test strip at the same settings as the contact sheet, only with a range of times.
+To begin, I did this test strip at 13, 14, 15, and 16 seconds, and left the rest of the settings the same as the contact sheet.

 Aperture: 4